DioxusLabs/docsite/docs-src/0.5/en/CLI/creating.md

 ## Initializing a project

-First, run the `dx create` command to create a new project.
+First, run the `dx new` command to create a new project.

 > It clones this [template](https://github.com/DioxusLabs/dioxus-template), which is used to create dioxus apps.
 >
 > You can create your project from a different template by passing the `template` argument:
 > ```
-> dx create --template gh:dioxuslabs/dioxus-template
+> dx new --template gh:dioxuslabs/dioxus-template
 > ```

 Next, navigate into your new project using `cd project-name`, or simply opening it in an IDE.